-That's why Baykeeper is urging Governor Newsom to direct the State Water Resources Control Board to cut deliveries to crops that require an extravagant amount of water during a drought—and you can take action as well.
+That's why Baykeeper is urging Governor Newsom to direct the State Water Resources Control Board to cut deliveries to crops that require an extravagant amount of water during a drought.

 This unique year’s Earth Month has come to a close, and the memory of our Yuba River field trip brings to focus how people and the natural world are interconnected.
 So Baykeeper will continue finding ways to protect the diversity of life we know today–and for future generations to enjoy.